-The power of these statements comes from “their ability to isolate the transcendent issue of the day" in a way that resonates with most Americans.
+The power and legacy of inaugural addresses comes from “their ability to isolate the transcendent issue of the day" in a way that resonates with most Americans.
 There is general consensus that the finest speeches are the first inaugural addresses of George Washington, Thomas Jefferson, Abraham Lincoln, Franklin D. Roosevelt, and John F. Kennedy.
-Abraham Lincoln's Second Inaugural, considered the greatest of these speeches, appears on many required reading lists for high school students and is recommend reading in the new Common Core English Language Arts Standards.

 The presidential inauguration didn’t always take place in January.
 Until the 1930s, the inauguration was scheduled for March 4th (or the 5th, if the 4th fell on a Sunday).
 Students might be surprised to hear that the inauguration of George Washington was delayed until April 30, 1789, and that it was held in New York City, then the nation’s capital.

 Setting the pattern for 19th-century inaugural speeches, Washington didn’t delve into policy matters but appealed to the basic principles of the Constitution that would govern his administration.
 Knowing how much was riding on this attempt at republican government, he insisted that “the sacred fire of liberty, and the destiny of the republican model of government, are justly considered as deeply, perhaps as finally staked, on the experiment entrusted to the hands of the American people."